tatianaacostag/DevelopersDoc_site/content/en/PayU Module Documentation/_index.md

 <img src="/assets/MerchantPanel/MerchantPanel_Concepts3.png" width="50%"/><br>

-* The PayU module for this shop has a single account and a single merchant, where all their users can access according to the profile they have.
+* The PayU module for this shop has a single account and a single merchant, where all its users can access according to the profile they have.